penumbra-x/rquest/README.md

 ## Requirement

-Install the environment required to build [BoringSSL](https://github.com/google/boringssl/blob/master/BUILDING.md)
+Install the dependencies required to build [BoringSSL](https://github.com/google/boringssl/blob/master/BUILDING.md#build-prerequisites)

-Do not compile with crates that depend on `OpenSSL`; their prefixing symbols are the same and may cause linking [failures](https://github.com/rustls/rustls/issues/2010).
+Do not compile with packages that depend on `openssl-sys`; it links with the same prefix symbol as `boring-sys`, which can cause [link failures](https://github.com/cloudflare/boring/issues/197) and other problems.
+Even if compilation succeeds, using both `openssl-sys` and `boring-sys` as dependencies can cause memory segmentation faults.

-If both `OpenSSL` and `BoringSSL` are used as dependencies simultaneously, even if the compilation succeeds, strange issues may still arise.

 If you prefer compiling for the `musl` target, it is recommended to use the [tikv-jemallocator](https://github.com/tikv/jemallocator) memory allocator; otherwise, multithreaded performance may be suboptimal.
 Only available in version 0.6.0, details: <https://github.com/tikv/jemallocator/pull/70>